wavefrontHQ/docs/pages/doc/tracing_external_services.md

     </td>
     <td markdown="span">
       Defines the name of the application if the external service is on a different application.
 If you don't assign a value, the value defaults to the application that emitted the span.
-      <br/>For example, if the `shopping` service on the `beachshirts` application receives requests from a load balancer the `Proxy` application, you need to define `Proxy` as the value for this tag.
+      <br/>For example, if the `shopping` service on the `beachshirts` application receives requests from a load balancer in the `Proxy` application, you need to define `Proxy` as the value for this tag.
 The application map looks as follows:
       <br/>![Show the shopping service of the beachshirts application receiving requests from a load balancer of the proxy applcaition.](images/tracing_custom_external_services_external_applcaiton.png)
     </td>
   </tr>